 In 1888, Damien was joined in his ministry to the lepers by St. Marianne Cope and other Sisters of St. Francis from Syracuse, New York.
 Eventually canonized herself, Cope cared for Damien when he became a victim of leprosy.
 He died at age 49 on April 15, 1889, already an internationally acclaimed humanitarian.
 Originally buried under the tree where he slept his first nights on Molokai, his remains were moved to his homeland in 1936 at the request of the Belgian king.

 Damien passed up many opportunities to leave Molokai, ever zealous to win souls for Christ.
 He wrote to his brother: “People pity me and think me unfortunate, but I think of myself as the happiest of missionaries.”
 Damien’s sacrifice was an embodiment of Christ’s, “No one has greater love than this, to lay down one’s life for one’s friends” (Jn 15:13).
 Of this, Pope St. John Paul II remarked at Damien’s 1995 beatification, “What could he have offered the other lepers, who were condemned to a slow death, if not his own faith and this truth that Christ is Lord and that God is love?
 He became a leper among the lepers; he became a leper for the lepers.
 He suffered and died like them, believing that he would rise again in Christ, for Christ is the Lord!”

-Her feast day is January 4.
+His feast day is May 10.

-Michael Heinlein is editor of Simply Catholic.
+Michael R. Heinlein is editor of Simply Catholic.